vickstrom/automation-of-model-evaluation/README.md

 # result.txt
 {'loss': 1, 'accuracy': 1}
 ```
 > ⚠️  Remember that the results file produced from the model must match the file that the server is supposed to read from! ⚠️
+>
+> Remember, if you don't have a repository where you want to implement this, __create a new repository__ and copy the content of our [small demo](./code/ml).
+The `demo.py` and `requirements.txt` should be at the root of the repository.

+> __Additionally__, add an `evaluate` label to the repository as this will be our flag for showing when to run our evaluation.

 ![alt text](./images/root_ml_project.png "Root ML project")